 With Elena Pnevmonidou (University of Victoria) he coordinates Humanities for the Anthropocene, an international cross-disciplinary collective of scholars, activists, educators, artists, and practitioners focused on pressing issues in the environmental arts & humanities.
 This group seeks to redefine the contours of arts & humanities disciplines, asking new questions, developing new aspirations, and repositioning established disciplines in new ways, so that arts & humanities work can constitute a more meaningful, impactful, and transformative response to the many intersecting and deepening global planetary crises.

-Future projects include: a co-edited anthology, Brecht and Ecocriticism: Theories, Readings, Applications, (Camden House, forthcoming 2024); and a monograph investigating representations of nature and ecology in 1980s East German films.
+Future projects include: 1) a co-edited anthology Brecht and Ecocriticism: Theories, Readings, Applications, (Camden House, forthcoming); 2) a co-edited journal issue on memory discourses and colonialism; and 3) a larger-scale project investigating representations of nature, ecology, and socialism in 1980s East German DEFA films.